HazelHawadi/Golden-Flavour-Recipes/README.md

 ## Project Overview
 Zvekumba Recipes is a website designed to inspire culinary creativity and exploration.
 The site provides easy recipes to try at home.
 It offers a diverse range of recipes for breakfast, lunch, and dinner.
 Users can also subscribe to receive cooking tips, new recipes, and special offers.

+# UX Design

+## User Stories

+### As a first time user:
+- I want to be amused.
+- Navigate through the various recipe categories: breakfast, lunch, and dinner
+- I want to easily understand the main purpose of the site and learn more about the topic.
+- I want to be able to easily navigate and find content.
+- I want to find ways to join the community and follow the movement on social media.
+- I want the recipes to be simple and easy to follow.

+### As a returning user:

+- I want to join the community.
+- I want to find more recipes added.

+### All users:
+The website should be accesible on different sized screens (bold)

 ## Usage
 Once the website is running, users can:
 - Navigate through the various recipe categories: breakfast, lunch, and dinner.